The Benefits of Connecting Your Laptop to a Monitor

 - Get the right cable.
 When you connect an external monitor to a laptop computer, you have to run a cable between the two devices.
 Make sure that you get a monitor cable that matches the sockets on your laptop and monitor.

 - Tell your operating system you’re using a second screen.
-It’s easy to do this in Windows 8 by accessing Devices in your charms bar and setting your computer to project to a second screen.
-On Macs*, the connection of an external monitor is automatically recognized.
+It’s easy to do this in Windows* 10 by going to your Desktop, right click your mouse and go to Display Settings.
+On Macs, the connection of an external monitor is automatically recognized.

 - Set up the orientation of the monitors.
 In both PCs and Macs, you can opt whether you want the second screen to mirror your laptop screen or to act as an extension of the first.
 Access the Control Panel on your PC or System Preferences on your Mac.